 $ sudo bandwhich

-Please be mindful that since bandwhich sniffs network packets, it requires root privileges.
-So you must run it with sudo prefix.
+Please be mindful that since bandwhich sniffs network packets, it requires

 You might be encountered with the following error when installing Bandwhich using Cargo.

 Updating crates.io index Installing bandwhich v0.6.0 Compiling libc v0.2.66 error: linker `cc` not found | = note: No such file or directory (os error 2) [...]

 To fix this error, try the following solution.

 To display the current bandwidth utilization by process, connection, IP or hostname, run: